-Some of the time, the prospects even stop replying to your calls and emails after the meeting.
-What you as a startup founder can do is start the meeting by addressing the customers’ needs.
+Sometimes, the prospects even stop replying to your calls and emails after the meeting.
+As a startup founder, you can start the meeting by addressing the customers’ needs.

 Prospects love to communicate with an advisor and not a numbers person!
 A salesman is always unwelcomed for the prospects, so tread the conversation carefully.